Napoli’s Osimhen celebrates maiden Serie A goal with 'End Police Brutality' shirt | Goal.com

 Since the start of the season, Osimhen has now contributed a goal and an assist in three league matches for the Partenopei.

+Senegal centre-back Kalidou Koulibaly played from start to finish for Napoli while Algeria left-back Faouzi Ghoulam replaced Politano in the 61st minute for his second appearance of the season.

-Saturday's win pushed Napoli to third on the Serie A table with eight points after four games.
+Saturday's win pushed Napoli to third on the Serie A table with eight points after four games, although on the pitch they boast a perfect record of three wins in three.

-During the week, they were punished by the league authorities for not honouring their last match against Juventus at the Allianz Stadium and the Serie A champions were handed a 3-0 win.
+During the week they were punished by the league authorities for not honouring their last Serie A match against Juventus at the Allianz Stadium and the Serie A champions were handed a 3-0 win, with Napoli additionally docked a point for the no-show.

-Osimhen will be looking to help Napoli build on the win when they host AZ Alkmaar for their opening Uefa Europa League match on Thursday, before they travel to Benevento for their next league fixture on October 25.
+Osimhen will be looking to help Napoli build on this latest win when they host AZ Alkmaar for their opening UEFA Europa League match on Thursday, before they travel to Benevento for their next league fixture on October 25.